'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Mountain View, Calif.

 When I was in high school, I decided to enlist in the Marine Corps.
-As the time got closer for me to leave for bootcamp, my fear of the unknown was rising.
+As the time got closer for me to leave for boot camp, my fear of the unknown was rising.
 A recruiter asked me if I had an anthem, and the stand-your-ground lyrics of "I Won't Back Down" immediately came to mind.
 "I Won't Back Down" became my mantra, and I used the lyrics to reassure myself that I would get through the rigors of training.
 To this day, I give Tom Petty credit for getting me through what I considered to be my toughest challenge at the time.
 The lyrics not only encouraged me to keep going, [they] gave me a mental escape to the happy times at home with family.

 Niki Vonderwell